tangchao-liu/tangchao-liu.github.io/_pages/FirstLaw.md

 ## Description

 The project started when I began my internship at l'Observatoire de Paris, Laboratoire Univers et Théories (LUTH), during March to July in 2024.
 The internship, worth 30 ECTS among the 60 for the whole academic year, is a requirement to complete the second year of master High Energy Physics at École Polytechnique.
-The defense took place on July 19 2024, and the overall score for the internship is 17/20.
+The defense took place on July 19 2024 in the conference room of Laboratoire Leprince-Ringuet at École Polytechnique.

 The project focuses on the first law of mechanics for multipolar particle binary systems, which is a variational formula relating global quantities of the system, such as the ADM energy and angular momentum, to the local quantities, i.e., the individual multipole moments of the constituents.
 The first law can find its use in waveform modelling, especially for informing the phase of gravitational waves emitted by such a system.
 It can also serve as a bridge for various theoretical techniques for computing the waveform by informing the calculation of one through the results of the other.
 It has already been implemented to computing the shift of inner most stable circular orbit of a particle in black hole spacetime caused by the self force, and calibrating the effective one body potential in Hamiltonian formalism etc.